jessepav/lacygoill-wiki-backup/fasd.md

 ##
 ## When does fasd limit a listing to only the best match?

-When it's being called inside a subshell, *and* it's passed a query:
+When it's being called inside a subshell, *not* interactively, *and* it's passed a query:

     $ touch /tmp/.file{1..3}
     $ fasd -A /tmp/.file{1..3}